learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 Great job!
 You've just written a simulation to demonstrate the effects of herd immunity in action.

-In this lab, we demonstated mastery of:
+In this lab, you demonstrated mastery of:

 * Understanding the OO lifecycle , and the relationship between attributes and methods
 * Creating Object-Oriented data models that describe the real world with classes